Minnesota Manufacturing Economic Information

 There are resources that we consistently and thoroughly review, which are listed below:

-- “District manufacturing activity decreased slightly relative to the previous report.”
+- “District manufacturing activity decline modestly from the last report.”

 - Minnesota’s Economic Trends published by the Minnesota Department Employment and Economic Development (DEED) – updated as of September 2019.

 - Hiring Difficulting in Manufacturing – “According to results from the 2019 Minnesota Hiring Difficulties Survey, 62 percent of job vacancies in skilled production occupations posted by manufacturing firms in 2018 were difficult to fill.
 The study identifies which skills are in need, other barriers besides lack of skills contributing to hiring difficulties, and which actions were taken by employers were most effective at addressing the problems.”
 Click here for PDF of the article.

 - The State of Manufacturing Survey® published by Enterprise Minnesota – May 2019